spectector/spectector-benchmarks/README.md

 with the next parameters:

 `time ./check_security.sh -i $folder_no_linked_files -r
-$folder_linked_files -o $output_directory -j $tmp_jobs_file -z
+$linked_files -o $output_directory -g $global_assembly -j
-$number_of_parallel instances -f "--parse-uns --noinit --track-all-pc --bound-paths 25 --use-dump --no-show-def --nextpath-timeout 1000 --noninter-timeout 60000 --timeout 300000" -t 600`
+$tmp_jobs_file -z $number_of_parallel instances -f "--parse-uns
+--noinit --track-all-pc --bound-paths 25 --use-dump --no-show-def --nextpath-timeout 1000 --noninter-timeout 60000 --timeout 300000" -t
+600`

+**The linked files can be either the folder that contains the linked assembly files or an assembly file that contains all the functions linked**

 ## Naming scheme of the results